rsnodgrass/hass-radiora-class/README.md

 ### Step 1: Install Custom Components

-Make sure that [Home Assistant Community Store (HACS)](https://github.com/custom-components/hacs) is installed and then adding the "Integration" repository: *rsnodgrass/hass-radiora-classic*.
+Make sure that [Home Assistant Community Store (HACS)](https://github.com/custom-components/hacs) is installed and then add the "Integration" repository: *rsnodgrass/hass-radiora-classic*.

 Note: Manual installation by direct download and copying is not supported, if you have issues, please first try installing this integration with HACS.